gitmachtl/scripts/cardano/testnet/README.md

 git fetch origin && git reset --hard origin/master cp cardano/testnet/* bin/
 ```

-The global PATH is set to the 'bin' subdirectory in your $HOME/cardanoscripts directory.
-Whatever script is in there, thats the one thats active on the whole machine.

 **DONE, you can now start to set the right config in your 00_common.sh or common.inc configuration file.
 Read the details below. :smiley:**
 <br>&nbsp;<br>